Saturday, November 28, 2020

 The procession reveals class hostility long before conflict breaks out:

-• Lent, six weeks before the Resurrection, is for Christians a time of fasting and abstinence.
-It begins with a priest drawing a cross with ashes on the foreheads of the faithful as a sign of penitence, on Ash Wednesday.
+• Lent, the six weeks before celebrating Christ's Resurrection at Easter, is for Catholics a time of fasting and abstinence.
+It begins on with a priest drawing a cross with ashes on the foreheads of the faithful as a sign of penitence, on Ash Wednesday.

 Strasbourg, 2014 / zoom